cskaandorp/anonymize/README.md

 }
 anonymize_dict = Anonymize(my_dict)

-# specifying a zip-format to zip unpacked archives after processing (zip is default)
+# specifying a zip-format to zip unpacked archives after processing (.zip is default)
 anonymize_zip = Anonymize('/Users/casper/Desktop/keys.csv', zip_format='gztar')
 ```

+When using a csv-file, anonymize_UU will assume your file contains two columns: the left column contains the keywords which need to be replaced, the right column contains their substitutions. **Column headers are mandatory**, but don't have to follow a specific format.

+When using a dictionary, the keys will be replaced by their values.

+Performance might be enhanced when your keywords can be generalized into regular expressions.
+Anynomize_UU will search these patterns and replace them instead of matching the entire dictionary/csv-file against file contents or file/folder-paths.